 The crowds of the more popular Playa del Brazomar can be left behind by heading west to Playa Ostende, with its rough, dark sand.
 When you’re done sunning yourself, from here, there’s an unusual walk back to town along the cliffs with the sea pounding the rocks beneath you.
 In a tiny bay en route, the sea comes in under a spectacular overhang.

-This rural town with its pretty cobbled streets and squares boasts a pair of superb beaches: Playa de Comillas, the closest, has a little anchorage for pleasure boats and a few beach cafés, while the longer and less developed Playa de Oyambre is 4km west out of town towards the cape.
+Comillas, 16km west of Santillana del Mar, is a curious rural town with pretty cobbled streets and squares, which in its centre seems almost oblivious to the proximity of the sea.
+It nonetheless boasts a pair of superb beaches: Playa de Comillas, the closest, has a little anchorage for pleasure boats and a few beach cafés, while the longer and less developed Playa de Oyambre is 4km west out of town towards the cape.

-Sand dunes and salt marshes give way to this wide 7km beach of fine, golden sand, sitting in the southwest of Spain, right near the Portuguese border.
+From Huelva you can head straight along the coast to Portugal.
+There are a number of good beaches and some low-key resorts noted for their excellent seafood.
+Sand dunes and salt marshes of Isla Canela give way to its wide 7km beach of fine, golden sand, sitting in the southwest of Spain, right near the Portuguese border.
 There is waterskiing and canoeing, as well as a couple of beach bars.

-Near the fishing village of Cudillero, this tranquil beach – aptly named the “beach of silence” – is surprisingly quiet, even in peak season.
+Near the fishing village of Cudillero, Playa del Silencio, also known as Gavieiru or Gavieriro beach– aptly named the “beach of silence” – is surprisingly quiet, even in peak season.
+This beach is one of those places where tranquillity meets spectacular scenery that instantly immerses visitors in a state of relaxation.
 Backed by imposing cliffs, its shores tickled by calm waters – great for snorkelling.